Half marathon training plan for beginners

 Understand ASICS’ half marathon plan

-Before you begin using our half marathon training plan, it’s useful to learn a little more about its design and structure - and what some of the terms mean.
-Here are the key things you need to know.
+Before you start our half marathon training plan, it’s helpful to understand its design and structure, as well as what the different terms mean.

 Half marathon training is challenging.
 Your body needs sufficient time to rest between training days.
 Resting allows your body to repair the microscopic tears that appear in muscle when you exercise.
 Rest also makes overuse injuries less likely.

 Cross training is an essential part of a half marathon training plan.
-On cross training days, you do another exercise which gets your heart rate up, but without running.
-Cross training options might include:
+On cross training days, non-running exercises will improve your fitness and prevent injuries.
+Best cross training for half marathon runners:

 • Swimming